ludivintchokote/MisogynyPostDetection/README.md

 #### PRE-RUN

-Our model will be provided upon request for testing.
+Our model will be provided upon request for testing and evaluation.
 After downloading the model,save it in the "saved" folder following the file structure below
 ```
 └───saved